mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 ## Executive Summary

 ### Overview
 Since its debut in 2019, Zyra has recorded increasing in total sales from $53K in 2019 to $1,286,122 in 2023.
 This growth was primarily driven by a year-on-year average order volume increase of 129%, while maintaining a stable average order value (AOV) of $86.
-The top-performing product categories, Bottoms and Tops, contributed 46% of Zyra’s total sales revenue with both category recorded a total of $1.14 M of total sales.
-Between 2019 and 2023, Zyra attracted 25,812 customers who make purchase its products.
+The top-performing product categories of Zyra is Bottoms and Tops that contributed 46% of Zyra’s total sales revenue.
+This excellent performance was further supported by the company’s ability to attract 25,812 customers between 2019 and 20233.

 ## Inside Deep Dive

 ### Sales Trends

-*  2019-2022: Both total sales and total orders showed steady growth with an average monthly growth rate of 13%.
+*  **2019-2022**: Both total sales and total orders showed steady growth with an average monthly growth rate of 13%.
-*  2023: the sales and orders volume shows a strong acceleration especially when it second half of the year.
+*  **2023**: the sales and orders volume shows a strong acceleration especially when it second half of the year.
 Sales rise from $109,932 in July to $197,131 in december, while order volume climbed from 1,251 to 2,267 for a same period.
 This represents a significant rise, with both metrics recording an approximate 80% monthly growth rate.
-* The Average Order Value (AOV) fluctuated between $60 and $100 throughout the year 2019 to 2023, with a noticeable increase in Q4, suggesting that customers tend to place higher-value orders during the year-end period
+* Between 2019 and 2023, the Average Order Value (AOV) generally ranged from $60 to $100, with a consistent uptick in Q4 from 2020 onward.
+This pattern suggests that customers tend to place higher-value orders during the year-end period, likely influenced by seasonal promotions and holiday shopping

-## Product Performance
+## Product category performance
 *